-- 1. Ensure that the clusters are running the latest version of HDP. - 2.
-Ensure that the following HDP components are installed and configured: - Atlas - Ranger - Knox - Spark2 and Livy Server2 - 3.
-If you plan to sync users from LDAP into Ranger, ensure a dpprofiler user is created in LDAP and synced into Ranger. - 4.
-Ensure that Ranger integration for HDFS and Hive is enabled. - 5.
-Make sure that HDFS Audit logging for Ranger is enabled. - 6.
-Add the following proxy users details in the custom core-site.xml file as follows:
+- 2. Ensure that the clusters are running the required version of HDP. - 3.
+Ensure that the following HDP components are installed and configured: - Atlas - Ranger - Knox - · Spark2 and Livy Server2 - If you plan to sync users from LDAP into Ranger, ensure a dpprofiler user is created in LDAP and synced into Ranger. - 5.
+Ensure that Ranger integration for HDFS and Hive is enabled. - 6.
+Make sure that HDFS Audit logging for Ranger is enabled. - Make sure you install Hive client and HDFS client on the machine where you plan to install DataPlane Profiler Agent. - 8.
+Add the following proxy users details in the custom core-site.xml file as follows: hadoop.proxyuser.livy.groups=\ hadoop.proxyuser.livy.hosts=\ hadoop.proxyuser.knox.groups=\ - 9.
+Restart the services as required.

-hadoop.proxyuser.livy.groups=\ hadoop.proxyuser.livy.hosts=\ hadoop.proxyuser.knox.groups=\ hadoop.proxyuser.knox.hosts=\ livy.superusers=dpprofiler\${principalsuffix} c) Add the following lines:
+hadoop.proxyuser.knox.hosts=\